A Finite Axiomatization of G-Dependence: Abstract

 \section{Abstract}

 We show that a form of dependence known as G-dependence (originally introduced by Grelling) admits a very natural finite axiomatization, as well as Armstrong relations.
-We also give an explicit translation between functional dependence and G-dependence. \keywords{G-dependence \and functional dependence \and dependence logic \and team semantics}
+We also give an explicit translation between functional dependence and G-dependence.